hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-scale-out-object-storage-node.md

 11.Once weight is set to 0, remove the disk from the ring

-	ringos remove-disk-from-ring -f object-1.builder -s d<device ID>
+	ringos remove-disk-from-ring -f object-1.builder -s <NOde IP address>

 Repeat this step for each disk of the specific node.

-##Re-balancing

-After removing the disk of the specific node you must re-balance the ring.

-1. Rebalance the ring using the following command:

-		ringos rebalance-ring -f /root/ring-building/object-1.builder

-	This will generate a **object-1.ring.gz** file.

-2. Verify the content in `object-1.builder` file after rebalancing the ring.

-		ringos view-ring -f /root/ring-building/object-1.builder

-##Copying Object-ring:1 to all nodes

-1. List all the Swift nodes.

-		ringos list-swift-nodes -t  all

-2. Copy `object-1.ring.gz` files to all the nodes.

-		ringos copy-ring -s /root/ring-building/\*.ring.gz -n <IP address of Swift node>

-3. Press **yes** when asked to authenticate node.

-	The sample of authentication node will be displayed as follows:

-		The authenticity of host '192.0.2.29 (192.0.2.29)' can't be established.
-		ECDSA key fingerprint is 8a:eb:b7:66:3b:5f:fa:d6:d1:49:80:1a:a7:90:79:20.
-		Are you sure you want to continue connecting (yes/no)? yes Copied ring /root/ring-building/object-1.ring.gz onto 192.0.2.29

 ## Removing scale-out object node

-Now remove the scale-out object node by removing the corresponding stack.
+Once the disks are removed from the ring, remove the scale-out object node by removing the corresponding stack.

 1. List the scale-out object node